Comparing flask vs node is a clice wich is formally nor correct because:

 - So when you try to make decision who is better flask vs node you can be sure that node will win in terms of efficiency.

 PyPI has much more cool libraries than

 nodejs world.
 Greatest example-automatic migration system.
 For flask you can use

 SQLAlchemy ORM - you define models as classes, then run alembic and

 it generates migrations that create tables in database for you.
 You rename field inside of model class, again run alembic command and it created migration which will be easily applied to your college computers or on the serve (Same and even better is only shipped in Django).
 It is hard to find something like this in the nodejs world.

 If you don`t need relational (SQL) databases automatic migration is not your priority-probably you don`t

 Who would win in fight flask vs node

-From a business point of view in flask vs node battle, Flask, for sure, is more efficient in terms of spending time because of the good packages with good documentation.
+From a business point of view in flask vs node battle, Flask, for sure, is more efficient in terms of spending time because to the good packages with good documentation.
 Faster and simpler development is also easier support.
-Though with true asynchronicity you can use computing resources more efficiently, most of the projects will have a budget that will win much more from development time benefit.
+Though with true synchronicity you can use computing resources more efficiently, most of the projects will have a budget that will win much more from devel